CloudCourseOrg/webapp/README.md

 - `jest test`: runs test suite

 ## Endpoints
-The following endpoints are available for operations:
+The following endpoints are available for operations: for user

 GET - http://localhost:4005/healthz/